 Currently, no medicines can cure heart valve disease.
-However, lifestyle changes and medicines often can successfully treat symptoms and delay problems for many years.
+However, lifestyle changes and medicines often can treat symptoms successfully and delay problems for many years.
 Eventually, though, you may need surgery to repair or replace a faulty heart valve.

 The goals of treating heart valve disease might include:

-Your doctor may prescribe medicines to:
+In addition to heart-healthy lifestyle changes, your doctor may prescribe medicines to: